 Investing in funds with high volatility could mean larger falls in the value of your ISA at times - but they can also result in higher returns.
 Lower risk investments tend not to change as much over time, but can result in lower returns.

 The most you can invest this tax year is £15,240 - that's your ISA allowance for 2016/2017.
 You can put your full allowance into a stocks and shares ISA or cash ISA, or you can split it across a stocks and shares ISA and a cash ISA.
-You can only invest in one stocks and shares ISA or cash ISA each tax year from any provider.
+You can only invest in one cash ISA, one stocks and shares ISA and one Innovative ISA each tax year from any provider.